How Long To Smoke A Brisket?

 Wrapping the brisket prevents that moisture from evaporating, thereby preventing a lengthy stall.
 You want to wait until the bark sets up before wrapping the brisket (usually 4-6 hours).
 Trapping that moisture, especially with aluminum foil, can soften the bark.

 The trade-off to the extra moisture is a significant reduction of time versus letting the brisket ride out the stall.
+Read our full guide on when and how to wrap a brisket.

 2. Smoking Hot And Fast Brisket